UNC Psychiatry Gender Equity and Wellness Initiative

 About Our Team:

 Drs.
-Meyer and Lee work closely with their colleagues in Pediatric Endocrinology, Primary Care and Surgery in a collaborative model to provide tightly coordinated services across disciplines for transgender and gender non-binary individuals seeking gender affirming care.
-Drs.
-Meyer and Lee also work in coordinated care with young adult endocrinologists and with the related fertility and gynecological disciplines.
-Drs.
-Meyer and Lee are both members of the World Professional Association for Transgender Health (WPATH).
+Meyer, Lee, and Pflum work closely with their colleagues in Pediatric Endocrinology, Primary Care, Speech, and Surgery in a collaborative model to provide tightly coordinated services across disciplines for transgender and gender non-binary individuals seeking gender affirming care.
+They also have a network of community providers that they work with in counseling, legal, education, and supportive services for social transitions.

 - Referrals to and collaboration with other providers (e.g., endocrinology, family medicine, surgery)

 - Letters of support for initiation of gender-affirming hormone care or referrals for surgery

 - Ongoing psychotherapy and medication management services, in select cases

 - Advocacy, education, and clinical training